mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 And then you judge yourself.
 Judge yourself by what?
 [The] experience you get; sort of a salutary mark Buddha has.
 You did something wrong, so you’re a “bad boy” – this is sort of [that] you are judged by your result, [what] you have done.

 That is something you cannot ignore, but you cannot evaluate yourself by that which you have done.
-That [isn’t] something you have to carry on your back forever.
+That is[?] something you have to carry on your back forever.
 Day by day, you have to be alive, beyond this.
 So, *it is* Buddha.

 ##### 32:34

-If you can judge by your feeling, or the character, or the result which you have done, well at that time, it is not Buddhism – because whatever you do, you can deepen your life.
+If you can judge by your feeling, or the character, or the result which you have done, at that time it is not Buddhism – because whatever you do, you can deepen your life.
 Through working in the company, through working in the office, through painting, through music – whatever you do, you can deepen yourself and your life.

 At that time, people judge or evaluate you by what?
 Your achievement.
 “Good Dainin.
 You’re great.
 Your painting is great.”
 But, Buddhism is not [only] a part of human life; Buddhism is pointing out life as a whole, the *whole* of life.

-“Not only part” means, if you have a profession which is called painting, you can show wonderful personality in the area of painting.
+“Not only part” means [that] if you have a profession which is called painting, you can show wonderful personality in the area of painting.
 That is a result.
 But it doesn’t connect with your daily living; [your] daily routine is something separate, something particular, *extra*.
 So even though you become a great painter, still, life is messy.
 Pretty easily, life is messy.

 But Buddhism is not something like this.
 Buddhism always focuses on the *whole* of life, even in daily routine.
 Even right in the middle of evaluation and judgement, good or bad, right and wrong – still there is stillness.
 You can handle yourself, being alive.